Q: How much do you charge?

 Q: How much contact will we have with you before the wedding?

 A: As much or as little as you want.
 Some couples feel the need to consult with us on every detail of the ceremony and try out many different ceremony elements during the writing process.
 Others simply approve the first draft we send them and then we see them at the wedding.
 Most couples fall somewhere in between.
-All calls, texts and emails are answered within 24 hours.
+Your calls, texts and emails are answered within 24 hours whenever possible.

 Q: When and where do we meet with you?